 ACT’s WorkKeys is a job skills assessment system that assesses selected work competencies.
 WorkKeys measures foundational skills required for success in the workplace, and help measure the workplace skills that can affect job performance.
 Find more information about WorkKeys assessments here.

 The National Occupational Competency Testing Institute (NOCTI) provides occupational competency assessment products and services to secondary and postsecondary educational institutions.
 NOCTI offers more than 170 standardized technical assessments in a variety of occupational fields.
 The assessments are built upon nationally validated, workplace-based standards.

-Missouri Connections (NEED TO UPDATE LINK) is an online resource designed to guide students through the career planning and preparation process.
+Missouri Connections is an online resource designed to guide students through the career planning and preparation process.
 The system is designed to ease students into college and career exploration, and direct preparation for transition into postsecondary education and the world of work.
 The assessments, which are integral components of the system, define personal interests, skills, and work values.
 This information can then be utilized to focus on career possibilities.
 Students develop a flexible personal plan of study of coursework, including school and community experiences, which help them gain the knowledge and skills that relate to their career interests.
 In addition, Missouri Connections provides for a lifelong online e-portfolio in which a record of career exploration, planning, assessment, work experience, and academic achievement can be stored and updated.